autamus/docs/user-guide/create-automated-build.md

 to write to other repos you have on Docker Hub.

 The template will work with any of the registries above.
-You will need to generate credentials (a username and password) to login in the `deploy.yaml`  workflow.
+You will need to generate credentials (a username and password) to login when your workflow is deploying containers.
 This will be discussed in the following sections.